Reading Time: 3 minutes

 Effective leadership can be the defining factor determining business success or failure during a crisis.
 Those who hold leadership positions have the most power in their organization.
-So, it stands to reason that they exert heavy influence on the direction of the company, employee relations and productivity.
+Therefore, it stands to reason that they exert a significant influence on the direction of the company, employee relations, and productivity.

-Employees who work for exemplary leaders will feel more motivated, more supported and more secure – even when they find themselves in a topsy-turvy situation.
+Employees who work for exemplary leaders will feel more motivated, supported, and secure, even when they find themselves in a challenging situation.
 Good leadership is the stabilizing force and the foundation of any successful company.

 Leadership must demonstrate accountability to make this scenario a reality during tumultuous times.
 But what does accountability mean in this context, exactly?
 When it comes to leading well, taking accountability is not as simple as admitting to wrongdoing or making a mistake.